 b.
-Advisors in Hearings/University of Pikeville-Appointed Advisor directly cross-examine each other or any witnesses.
+Advisors in Hearings/University of Pikeville-Appointed Advisor

+Under U.S. Department of Education regulations applicable to Title IX, cross-examination is required during the hearing, but must be conducted by the parties' Advisors.
+The parties are not permitted to directly cross-examine each other or any witnesses.
 If a party does not have an Advisor for a hearing, the University of Pikeville will appoint an Advisor for the limited purpose of conducting any cross-examination.